-No. Rule atior
+No. Rule Procedure Ар plica atior 1

-mosting С Е 0 NE
+С Е 0 NE

-meeting.

 Q1 QUESTIONS BY MEMBERS FOLLOWING (1) A member of the Council may ask a question on any matter in relation to which the Council has powers or duties or which affects the Epping Forest District to: X

 NOTICE (a) the Chairman;

 (b) the Leader;

 (c) a Portfolio Holder

 (c) the Chairman of any Committee or Sub-Committee

 Notice of Questions

 (2) A member may only ask a question under Rule (1) above if either:

 (a) they have given at least four working days' notice in writing of the question to the Chief Executive; or

 (b) the question relates to urgent matters, the content of the question is given in writing to the Chief Executive and they have the consent of the Chairman by 10.00 a.m. on the day of the meeting.

 Replies to Questions under notice

 (3) An answer may take the form of:

 (a) direct oral answer;

-(b) where the desired information is in a publication of the Council or other published work, a
+(b) where the desired information is in a publication of the Council or other published work, a reference to that publication; or